xMxMiller/CodeCademy-Projects/ReadMe.md

-My solutions to codecademy projects within their sylybus.
+My solutions to codecademy projects within their syllabus.